Servings: 8 Servings

 Instructions

-• Fry the jalapeño rounds in the bacon fat until just tender, about 5 minutes.
+• Add the jalapeño rounds to the pan and sauté for 2–3 minutes until just tender.
 Remove and set aside with the bacon.

-• Add cream cheese, Greek yogurt, mayo, and Alta Dena Milk.
-Stir until creamy and fully combined.
+• Reduce heat to medium-low and stir in the cream cheese, Greek yogurt, mayonnaise, and Alta Dena Milk.
+Mix until fully melted and smooth.

-• Remove the skillet from the grill and top with extra cotija, chili powder, the fried jalapeño slices, and the remaining bacon, corn, and cilantro.
+• Remove from heat and top with extra cotija, chili powder, the sautéed jalapeño rounds, remaining bacon, corn, and cilantro.

 Notes